Tibial Tuberosity Advancement Surgery (TTA Surgery)

 Currently, four surgical options exist for a torn cruciate ligament in the dog.
 They are TPLO, TTA, Tightrope, and lateral suture.

-What is Tibial Tuberosity Advancement Surgery?
+What Is Tibial Tuberosity Advancement Surgery?

 Tibial Tuberosity Advancement (TTA) surgery is a procedure primarily performed on dogs to address certain types of knee joint issues, particularly cranial cruciate ligament (CCL) injuries, which are common in canines.
 The CCL is equivalent to the anterior cruciate ligament (ACL) in humans.